 We reached Ajmer around 1530h and walked towards ‘Khawaja Gharib Nawaz’ Dargah aka Dargah Sharif or Ajmer Sharif.
-Ajmer Sharif is a shrine of pious Persian Sufi saint, Khwaja Moinuddin Chishti.
-Although the parking facility is available near dargah but to avoid congested lanes and traffic, we decided to park at railway station itself.
-The dargah is about 15 mins of walk from here.
-The environment near dargah is filled with aroma’s of rose and loban (Frankincense).
-It kept on becoming stronger as we inch closer to dargah.
+Ajmer Sharif is a shrine of the pious Persian Sufi saint, Khwaja Moinuddin Chishti.
+Although the parking facility is available near the dargah to avoid congested lanes and traffic, we decided to park at the railway station itself.
+The Dargah is about 15 mins of walk from here.
+The environment near the dargah is filled with aromas of rose and loban (Frankincense).
+It kept on becoming stronger as we inch closer to the dargah.
 A piece of experience for all :

 - Carry a scarf to cover your head.

 - Ignore hundreds of voices around you for donation.
-Dargah has trust office which accepts donations for maintenance.
+Dargah has a trust office that accepts donations for maintenance.

-- If you intent to offer eatables, there are arrangements for that as well near entrance gate.
+- If you are intended to offer eatables, there are arrangements for that as well near the entrance gate.

 After worshiping the shrine we moved towards Adhai-din-ka-jhopada, which means a shed built in two and half days.
 It’s a magnificent but incomplete monument in Ajmer.
-The Mughal-Rajputana architecture mosque is build on remains of Sanskrit college.
-It has engrave’s in Urdu as well as touch of Hindu and Jain temples.
-There is no historical record on, why it is known as Adhai-din-ka-jhopada.
+The Mughal-Rajputana architecture mosque is built on the remains of a Sanskrit college.
+It has been engraved in Urdu as well as touches of Hindu and Jain temples.
+There is no historical record of, why it is known as Adhai-din-ka-jhopada.

 As we were getting late we decided to move towards Pushkar from here.
-While moving towards Ajmer-Pushkar highway we came across ‘Ana Sagar’, a man made lake.
-Great place to enjoy evening breeze and beautiful sunset.
-You will find numerous water fowls in lake, including swans.
-The best part about Rajasthan apart from majestic forts is, their love for nature and animals.
+While moving towards Ajmer-Pushkar highway we came across ‘Ana Sagar’, a man-made lake.
+Great place to enjoy the evening breeze and beautiful sunset.
+You will find numerous waterfowl in the lake, including swans.
+The best part about Rajasthan apart from majestic forts is their love for nature and animals.